leg100/otf/README.md

 Once signed in you'll notice any github organization and team memberships are synchronised across automatically.
 Additionally, an organization matching your username is created.

+Now we'll login to the account in your terminal.
+You'll need terraform installed.

+NOTE: only terraform version 1.2.0 and later is supported.

 Setup local credentials:

 ```bash